DakshMehrotra/Containerization-and-DevOps/Assignment-1/Readme.md

 ![size](images/size.png)

-We can see that opimizedsize_backend has less size than normal_backend.
+We can see that opimizedsize_backend has less size than <none>.

 ---